cardano-foundation/developer-portal/docs/operate-a-stake-pool/ansible-cardano-node.md

 ```

 ### Using tags
-Tag are attributes that can be defined in an Ansible structure and used to selectively execute a subset of tasks.
-Tags are extremely useful because they allow us to run only a specific part of a large playbook, rather than running _everything_ in it.
-Tags can be applied to many structures in Ansible, but their simplest use is with individual tasks.
-The example below shows two tasks within the `cardano-node` role that use different tags:
+Tags are attributes defined in an Ansible structure that can be used to perform a subset of tasks selectively.
+Tags are highly valuable since they allow us to run only a portion of a huge playbook instead of the entire thing.
+In Ansible, tags can be used to a variety of structures, although their most basic application is with individual tasks.
+Two tasks inside the 'cardano-node' role that employ distinct tags are shown below:

 ```
 - name: "Node Install | Building Cardano node"